-Symantec Web Gateway supports custom blacklist policies over HTTPS.
-It is unsupported over SSL Deep Inspection.
+Symantec Web Gateway supports custom blacklist policies over HTTP and HTTPS.
+However, blacklist with keyword or by file extension policies are not supported over HTTPS.

 To block or monitor Web sites using the blacklist

 - 1 In the Web GUI, click Policies > Blacklist. - 2 Click Add a Blacklist Entry.